trixirt/gromacs/docs/install-guide/install-guide.md

 but it could be faster to mix compiler versions to suit particular contexts.

-To make it possible to use other accelerators, Gromacs also includes OpenCL support.
+To make it possible to use other accelerators, GROMACS also includes OpenCL support.
 The current version works with NVIDIA GPUs and GCN-based AMD GPUs.
 The minimum OpenCL version required is 1.1